samraina04/OCR_Repository/README.md

 # OCR_Repository
-Just a simple project for OCR using Android Studio
+Just a simple project for OCR using camera (using Android Studio)